 A few days after the observation, you will meet with your consultant to discuss the class session as well as other aspects of your teaching.
 The consultation is intended to help you become a more reflective and intentional teacher, using the particular class session observed to provide concrete examples of teaching and learning processes to discuss.
 To that end, your consultant will likely spend much of the time asking you questions about how you approach your teaching, what you find challenging, the decisions you made before and during the class session observed, and your thoughts on ways you can better meet your teaching goals.

 How can I arrange a teaching observation?

-To arrange a teaching observation, simply e-mail or call the CFT at 322-7290 with a choice of a few dates that you will be teaching during the semester.
+To arrange a teaching observation, call the CFT at 615-322-7290 or email Juliet Traub at Juliet.firstname.lastname@example.org.
+It is helpful for you have identified a choice of a few dates for potential observations.
 Observations are scheduled based on the availability of staff during the time that you request.
 Staff are not available for off-campus observations.
 We recommend contacting us as early in the semester as possible to get your most preferred choice of dates and times.